 - Ensure your actions are significant.
 This is the No.1 reason we aren’t able to certify learners.
 Following your Carbon Literacy course, you should be enthused and empowered to want to reduce your carbon footprint, and the carbon footprint of those around you.
 Part of your Carbon Literacy course involves creating actions to do this (one personal action and one group action), and these actions must be significant.
 For example, we don’t want to hear that you’ve decided to recycle your paper at home.
 You should be doing this anyway.
 We want to hear that you’ve switched your energy provider to one that uses 100% renewable energy, or that you’ve created substantial green initiatives across your organisation!
 Self-analyse your own actions and ask yourself if you feel they are significant enough.
 Your trainer may tell you to re-think your actions before they even get to us.

 - Ensure your personal action differs from your group action.
 This sounds obvious but you’d be surprised how often we get this.
 To become Carbon Literate you need to pledge an individual action and a group action.
-Your personal action is geared towards changes you can make in your home or in your lifestyle choices to reduce your carbon footprint.
-Your group action should consider the differences you can make in your workplace/ community/ place of study etc. to reduce the carbon footprint of a group of people.
+Your individual action doesn’t have to be focused on changes you can make in your home, and should ideally take place in the setting that the training has taken place.
+For example, if you’ve received your CL training at work, both your actions should take place within the work place, if possible (with an exception given if you feel you can make a bigger impact by changing something in your home life, than you have the authority to do at work, though this must be explained).
+Your individual action is essentially asking you to commit to a change you can create, without needing to ask anyone’s permission, to reduce your carbon footprint or that of your workplace/ institution/ community.
+Your group action should consider how to work with other people, to create a change within your workplace/ community/ place of study etc. to reduce the carbon footprint of a group of people.
 Consider this: How can you involve the most people to make the biggest impact?

 - Ensure you give us everything we need.
 We look at the forms your trainer collects from you and assess it as an indicator of how well you have engaged with your Carbon Literacy learning.
 Make sure to fully complete everything to the best of your ability and you will pass with flying colours.
 Remember, we want to certify you.